 4. Stuff shoulders and bodices of formal items with tissue paper

-If your cruise line has formal nights, you likely will be packing some dressy clothing.
+If your cruise line has formal nights, you’ll likely need to pack some dressy clothing.
 Protect any parts of these clothes that could crush under pressure, like the shoulders of a suit jacket or dress, or the bodice of a formal gown.
 Ball up some tissue paper, and stuff these sections to help them keep their shape.

 Hang your clothes immediately

 Tip: There are never enough hangers in stateroom closets!
-Ask your steward when he visits your room to introduce himself if he could bring you extra hangers.
+When your steward when visits your room for the initial introduction, ask for extra hangers.
 (Find out more about what your room steward can and can’t do for you in Eight Things That Will Surprise New Cruisers).

 Hang your clothes as soon as you can, and you’ll have the added benefit of more room in your cabin!
 Those bulky suitcases can slip right under the bed.